 Snakewood is recognised these days as the

 What were they like?
 How did they work?
-Well, on one level, we can never know - as already mentioned, there are as good as no surviving examples.
+Well, on one level, we can never know - and as I have already pointed out, there are as good as no surviving examples.
 But we can reconstruct, and

-in my attempt to better understand the 17th-century, I have actually started making such short, light bows - you can read about my thoughts, the process and the results on my RG bows page.
+in my attempt to better understand the 17th-century, I have actually started making such short, light bows - you can read about my thoughts, the process and the results on my Historical Bows page.

 What is immediately clear is that short bows made with indigenous woods have their own advantages - they are 'faster', they articulate with a lovely soft clarity, the sound has a feeling of space around it, somehow more 'human' than the slightly harder snakewood sound.
 As discussed in my

 essay on bowing technique

 , they are invaluable in understanding 17th-century music and the 17th-century written sources.